Administrative Staff

 wgottschalk@ohrkodesh.org

-A native of the area, Melanie Winick is the new Administrative Assistant for Education at Ohr Kodesh Congregation.
+A native of the area, Melanie Winick is the Administrative Assistant for Education at Ohr Kodesh Congregation.
 In her childhood, she was a part of almost every youth program that OKC offered.
 Melanie attended the OKC Early Childhood Center (ECC) as a toddler, graduated from and taught at the religious school, and was on the Board for Ohr Kodesh’s USY chapter.
 After graduating from Towson University with a B.S. in Mass Communications in the spring of 2022, she is back to work at the synagogue.
-Melanie is a very positive person and possesses great organizational, research and commu
+Melanie is a very positive person and possesses great organizational, research and communication skills.
+In her free time, she enjoys finding new restaurants to visit and researching new recipes to cook.

 Sundays